 Although you can find a handful of tricycles made for adults, this guide is focused on tricycles for children.
 Here are some of the main varieties of tricycles.

 Push tricycles have three wheels like regular trikes but no pedals.
-Instead, the rider sits on the seat with her feet on the ground and pushes the tricycle along with her feet.
+Instead, the rider sits on the seat with their feet on the ground and pushes the tricycle along with their feet.
 These trikes are suitable for toddlers who aren't yet ready for pedaling.

 Big wheels are retro-style tricycles with a large front wheel and a reclined seat.
 Not only do these trikes look cool but they also tend to be stable.
 The high-back seat provides extra support that's particularly useful for younger riders.